gjstirling/gjstirling/README.md

 # About
-🌱 I’m currently: A Jobseeker looking for my first role as a Developer
+🌱 I’m currently: A Jobseeker looking for my first role as a Developer,

 <hr>

 ## Junior Full Stack Developer